 If you have any questions please email our Admissions Tutor, Dr Patrizia di Bello.

 We offer taster events and information evenings for prospective students interested in our MA Museum Cultures programme throughout the year.

 Funds are available to support research expenses for your coursework on this MA.

 Read a blog created by the Wellcome Collection's Digital Manager, who recently completed this course.

-Listen to a podcast of our Head of Department, Kate Retford, discussing eighteenth-century material culture.
+Listen to a podcast of our Head of Department, Kate Retford, discussing 18th-century material culture.